Job Retention Scheme calculator

 You will need to use the calculator for each employee on full or flexible furlough and add up the results of each claim amount for the claim period.
 For your records, the calculator will also break down the calculations for each pay period.

 - employees who are fully furloughed and therefore not working any hours

 - employees brought back to work for some of their normal hours from 1 July 2020

 - most employees who are paid weekly, two weekly, four weekly or monthly in fixed pay periods

-- employees from 1 August who have returned from statutory leave such as maternity leave
+- employees who have returned from statutory leave from 1 August 2020 onwards, for example, maternity leave

 The calculator cannot be used for employees if they: